Formatting the SD card will wipe all the data on it. So make sure you’ve backed up everything from the SD card first.

 SD cards are an essential accessory for your GoPro.
-You're not going to get far without one.1 I've previously put together some recommendations on which SD card to get for specific GoPro models.
-Here I'm focusing on how to prep the card for use in the GoPro and how to keep its filesystem healthy and ready for use.
+You’re not going to get far without one. unlike some cameras, GoPros don’t have an internal memory that can be used to store images or video footage.
+1 I’ve put together some recommendations for the best SD cards for GoPro cameras separately.
+Here I’m focusing on how to free up space and prep the card for use in a GoPro camera to keep its filesystem healthy and ready for use.

-It's also worth doing regularly.
-That again maximizes the chance that the SD card's filesystem is healthy.
-I do it whenever I've finished downloading after a shoot.
+It’s also worth doing regularly.
+That again maximizes the chance that the SD card’s filesystem is healthy.
+I do it whenever I’ve finished downloading the files to my computer after a shoot.
+Or you could do it after uploading the files to a cloud service such as the dedicated GoPro cloud service, which is a subscription service.

-There are a few different ways that GoPros can format the card.
-The process does vary a little between models, but the general approach is the same.
+There are a few different ways to format an SD card in GoPro cameras.
+The process does vary a little between models, but the general approach is broadly similar across different GoPro models.
 And on some GoPros you can choose among more than one way of doing it.
 Some GoPros, for instance, give you the option of using the menu on the touchscreen, the buttons and the front status screen, or the GoPro mobile app.
 On other GoPros, only one or two of those options are available.

 All of the GoPros that come with a built-in touchscreen have the formatting option as part of the menu system.
-The terminology isn't always exactly the same, but in general, you want to go into settings and find the option to refers to resetting the memory card.
+The terminology isn’t always exactly the same, but in general, you want to go into settings and preferences and scroll down to the option that refers to resetting the memory card.

 Here are some examples:

-- HERO4 Silver: Setup > Delete > ALL/Format
+- GoPro HERO4 Silver: Setup > Delete > ALL/Format

 - Press the power button a few times until you see a trashcan icon on the front screen.